mike-at-redspace/vending-machine/README.md

 - Insert coins of various denominations
 - Select products from a grid
 - Purchase products and receive change
-- Realistic coin and product visuals
+- "Realistic" coin and product visuals
 - Machine state panel for debugging
 - Responsive and accessible design